kodaman2/OneDriveIgnore/README.md

 # Usage

-Rename `sample_ignore_paths.txt` to `ignore_paths.txt`, and add one path per line to folders that are causing issues.
+Create `ignore_paths.txt` file then place it in `%userprofile%\.config\onedrive-ignore`, and add one path per line to folders that are causing issues.

 ```
 C:\Users\fernando\OneDrive\My Documents\WindowsPowerShell\Modules\PackageManagement\1.4.7\coreclr\netstandard2.0